ietf-rats-wg/basic-yang-module/draft-ietf-rats-yang-tpm-charra.md

 # The YANG Module for Basic Remote Attestation Procedures

-One or more TPM 2.0 MUST be embedded in the composite device that is providing attestation evidence via the YANG module defined in this document.
+One or more TPMs MUST be embedded in the composite device that is providing attestation evidence via the YANG module defined in this document.
 The ietf-basic-remote-attestation YANG module enables a composite device to take on the role of Claimant and Attester in accordance with the Remote Attestation Procedures (RATS) architecture {{-rats-architecture}} and the corresponding challenge-response interaction model defined in the {{-rats-interaction-models}} document.
 A fresh nonce with an appropriate amount of entropy MUST be supplied by the YANG client in order to enable a proof-of-freshness with respect to the attestation evidence provided by the attester running the YANG datastore.
-The functions of this YANG module are restricted to 0-1 TPM 2.0 per hardware component.
+The functions of this YANG module are restricted to 0-1 TPMs per hardware component.

 ## Tree Diagram